AnnaEsposito/challenge_2/README.md

 # Maze Generator and Solver - Python Version

-A maze generation and solving project in Python, inspired by the original C++ implementation.
+A maze generation and solving project in Python.
 This version uses **Breadth-First Search (BFS)** for pathfinding and **randomized Prim's algorithm** for maze generation, resulting in complex and fully connected mazes.

 ## Features
 - **Maze Generation:** Uses a randomized version of Prim's algorithm to create unpredictable, fully connected mazes.